locxter/mcrpd/README.md

 ## Dependencies

-I generally try to minimize dependencies, but I'm a one man crew and can therefore only support Fedora as I'm running it myself.
+I generally try to minimize dependencies, but I'm a one man crew and can therefore only support Debian as I'm running it myself.
 Anyway, you need to have the following packages installed for everything to work properly:

+- FreeCAD for editing and exporting the CAD file.
+Install it with `sudo apt install freecad`.
+- A2Plus for assemblying to robot virtually in FreeCAD.
+Install it via the integrated addon manager.
 - Arduino IDE as a way to compile the Arduino code.
-Install it with `sudo dnf install arduino`.
+Install it with `sudo apt install arduino`.
-- FreeCAD for editing and exporting the CAD file.
-Install it with `sudo dnf install freecad`.
 - gedit for editing the source code.
-Install it with `sudo dnf install gedit`.
+Install it with `sudo apt install gedit`.

 ## How to build it